chataros/discord-bot/README.md

 ## Author

-Adrian Pascalin based on fork of Gabriel Tanner
+chataros based on fork of Gabriel Tanner

 ## Support me